DISCLAIMER: PLEASE READ CAREFULLY ON BOTTOM OF THE PAGE

 The sensation of pressure behind your eyes is a symptom with several possible causes.
 It can be from something as simple as a tension headache.
 The origin of such headaches usually is the back of your neck, and from there, it stretches forward in both directions.
 The tension can be so severe that in addition to the pressure sensation behind your eyes, your vision can become blurry.

 Graves disease is an extreme form of hyperthyroidism in which your eyes seem to bug out.
 This can cause a distinct pressure sensation.
 Glaucoma is also associated with this feeling of pressure behind your eyes, though in reality, it’s actually an intraocular pressure in the eye itself.
-Pressure between your eyes is generally associated with sinusitis, but you can also feel it if you suffer from migraine headaches, cluster headaches or glaucoma.
+Pressure between your eyes is generally associated with sinusitis, but you can also feel it if you suffer from migraine headaches, cluster headaches or glaucoma. if you are having any of these symptoms you should always be evaluated with a thorough consultation and examination by a optometry specialist in NYC or ophthalmologist for an accurate diagnosis and treatment plan as it may be a symptom or sign of a serious illness or condition.

 Eye Pressure Test